Guns of the Timberland

 Guns of the Timberland is a 1960 American Technicolor lumberjack Western film directed by Robert D. Webb and starring Alan Ladd, Jeanne Crain, Gilbert Roland and Frankie Avalon.
+It is based on the 1955 book Guns of the Timberlands by Louis L'Amour.

 Plot

 Logger Jim Hadley and his lumberjack crew are looking for new forest to cut.
 They locate a prime prospect outside the town of Deep Wells.
 The town's residents, led by Laura Riley, are opposed to the felling of the trees, believing that losing them would cause mudslides during the heavy rains.